-Data characteristics for MSD and SD1 include the following continuous variables: area, population, population density, and household income.
+household income.
 The MSD sites additionally include: flow rate of sewer system site, the temperature of the wastewater sample at time of collection, and daily rainfall.
 In addition, the following categorical variables were assessed: sewer district (two levels; MSD or SD1), sample location type (three levels: manhole, pump station, or treatment center), and sample acquisition type (two levels: composite or grab for MSD only).
 We also aggregated the data from the 11 MSD manhole or pump station samples for comparison with data collected at the treatment center itself.
-We compared four groups which were within Louisville/Jefferson County (MSD): (1) MFWQTC, (2) aggregate of samples leading to MFWQTC, (3) Derek R. Guthrie Water Quality Treatment Center (DRGWQTC), and (4) aggregate of samples leading to DRGWQTC.
+We compared four groups which were within Louisville/Jefferson County (MSD): (i) MFWQTC, (ii) aggregate of samples leading to MFWQTC, (iii) Derek R. Guthrie Water Quality Treatment Center (DRGWQTC), and (iv) aggregate of samples leading to DRGWQTC.
 The outcome measures were RNase P, PMMoV, and CrAssphage.
 Population and income measures were presented in thousands.
 In addition, rainfall measurements were exponentiated, whereas days of no rainfall were replaced by a zero measurement because dividing by zero was not appropriate.
 Statistical analyses for RNase P, PMMoV, and CrAssphage were transformed using log base e, which improved normality.
 Outcome measures were generated by the different characteristics and were compared using a t-test (based on the generalized linear model owing to unbalanced ANOVA).
-Site variability of log_e for fecal indicators over the period of sample collection across catchment areas studied and across different site types (manholes, pump stations, and treatment centers) was compared using the Kruskal-Wallis test (Walker and Shostak, 2010).
+Site variability of log_e for fecal indicators over the period of sample collection across catchment areas studied and across different site types (manholes, pump stations, and treatment centers) was compared using the Kruskal-Wallis test (Walker and Shostak 2010).

 To apply the regression analyses, the class variables were converted into indicator variables.
 For example, manholes, pump stations, and treatment centers were binary indicator variables (0,1) derived from the sample location type.
-The data were partitioned into three subsets: only MSD sites (N=566), MFWQTC (N=67) and community sites leading to MFWQTC (n =198), and DRGWQTC (n =34) and samples leading to DRGWQTC (N=165).
+The data were partitioned into three subsets: only MSD sites (N = 566), MFWQTC (N = 67) and community sites leading to MFWQTC (n = 198), and DRGWQTC (n = 34) and samples leading to DRGWQTC (N = 165).
 Univariate and multivariate regression analyses were conducted on these three subsets for each outcome measure.
-Multivariable models included only significant characteristics at α = 0.05, based on univariable models.
-The results were considered statistically significant at α < 0.05.
+Multivariable models included only significant characteristics at $\alpha = 0.05$, based on univariable models.
+The results were considered statistically significant at $\alpha < 0.05$.
 Data were analyzed using SAS 9.4 (Cary, N.C.).

-Ethics.
+Ethics